Modern Foreign Languages Intent

 MFL Primary Language Scheme

 To ensure the teaching of Spanish at St Anne’s is progressive and appropriately challenging across KS2, we use a scheme where the same 6 units are covered each year, building on the learning in the previous year group.
 The scheme was designed by a team of MFL cluster leads working in the Greater Manchester area.
 This ensures that teaching covers the objectives of the National Curriculum whilst also ensuring it is tailored to the needs of our children living in Greater Manchester.
+We have taken this scheme and developed our own Modern Foreign Languages Progression to ensure that the knowledge the children gain in each unit each year builds on previous learning and develops their language skills further.

 By the end of KS2 children will demonstrate they are able to: